Blender-producing mechanisms and a dichotomy for local dynamics for heterodimensional cycles: Introduction

 See Figure \ref{fig:hdc0} for an illustration.
 We will only study coindex-1 heterodimensional cycles, i.e., those with $|\ind(L_1)-\ind(L_2)|=1$, so for brevity we omit the word `coindex-1' in the remaining paper.
 Note that we lose no generality by considering only cycles associated with periodic orbits.
 Indeed, since hyperbolic periodic orbits are dense in a hyperbolic basic set and their stable/unstable invariant manifolds approximate the stable/unstable leaves of the hyperbolic set (see e.g. \cite[Theorem 6.4.15]{KH95}), one can always obtain heterodimensional cycles from heterodimensional dynamics by an arbitrarily $C^r$-small perturbation.

-We further consider heterodimensional cycles which fulfill certain non-degeneracy conditions defined in Section \ref{sec:gc}.
+We further consider heterodimensional cycles that fulfill certain non-degeneracy conditions introduced in \citep{LT21} (which are also presented in Appendix~\ref{sec:nd} for completeness).
 All these conditions can be achieved by an arbitrarily $C^r$-small perturbation and are $C^r$-open in the set of diffeomorphisms having a heterodimensional cycle.

 The dynamics near a non-degenerate heterodimensional cycle is largely determined by the central multipliers\footnote{The multipliers of a periodic orbit $L$ are the eigenvalues of the derivative of the period map $f^{per(L)}$ evaluated at any point of $L$.} of the two involved periodic orbits $L_1$ and $L_2$.
 Let us assume $\ind(L_1)+1=\ind(L_2)$, and denote $d_1:=\ind(L_1)$ and $d_2:=\ind(L_2)$.
 When the multipliers of $L_1$ are in general position, there is either one real multiplier, say $\lambda$, or a pair of conjugate complex multipliers, say $\lambda$ and $\lambda^*$, closest to the unit circle from inside, which we call {\em center-stable}.
 Similarly, for $L_2$, there is either one real multiplier, say $\gamma$, or a pair of conjugate complex multipliers, say $\gamma$ and $\gamma^*$, closest to the unit circle from outside, which we call {\em center-unstable}.
 See Section \ref{sec:subcases} for a detailed discussion.
 It is well-known \citep{NPT83,St82} that the ratio